 The crux of resilience is being able to deal with changing situations and crises, sometimes rapidly.
 Teams that can do this are usually good at improvising and adapting.
 But this doesn’t always come naturally to teams, so practicing the art of improvisation and exercising those muscles may be helpful (Invite Japan also has a team building workshop based on improvisation).

 Improvising necessarily requires experimentation, patience, and a lot of trust.
-Which means that teams that can successfully improvise and adapt usually have one if not all of the characteristics mentioned above.
+This means that teams that can successfully improvise and adapt usually have one if not all of the characteristics mentioned above.
 But I think most of all, having a strong sense of identity is key.
 When you know yourself–what you are capable of and what your purpose is–you are more able and willing to try different things without fearing that you will lose or betray yourself in the process.

 To use our company as an example, when the pandemic hit we were forced to make a lot of hard decisions together about the future of our company.
 We knew that we couldn’t maintain our escape game facility under the pandemic situation and so we decided to pivot to online team building, and to become fully remote.